MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hybrid-preview-overview.md

 - Add/list/show Linux and Windows nodepools on your AKS hybrid cluster.
 - Delete your AKS hybrid clusters and nodepools.

-Through Azure Arc, you can use the following Azure services on your AKS hybrid cluster provisioning from Azure:
+With Azure Arc, you can use the following Azure services on your AKS hybrid cluster provisioning from Azure:

 - Container Insights
 - GitOps v2
 - Open Service Mesh
 - Azure Key Vault

-In order to be able to create and manage AKS clusters from Azure, you must install the following key components.
+To create and manage AKS clusters from Azure, you must install the key components described in the following sections.

 ## Microsoft On-premises Cloud (MOC)